Notice of a Change Healthcare Third-Party Incident

 • Choking or gurgling sounds

-• Limp body
+• Limp body`

-• Bluish purple skin (in people with light skin), gray or ashen skin (in people with dark skin), or cold skin
+• Bluish-purple skin (in people with light skin), gray or ashen skin (in people with dark skin), or cold skin

 1. Call 911.

-2. Administer naloxone, if it's available.
+2. Administer naloxone, if you have it.

 3. Try to keep the person awake and breathing.